hMatoba/Piexif/README.md

 Pyxif
 =====================

-To simplify exif manipulations.
+To simplify exif manipulations with python.

 Functions
 --------
-    dump - converts dict to exif bytes load - converts bytes to dict
-    load_from_file - converts file to dict
-    remove - removes exif from JPEG
+    dump - converts dict to exif bytes load - converts exif bytes to dict load_from_file - loads exif from file, and converts to dict remove - removes exif from JPEG
     thumbnail - resizes proportionally without loosing exif(depend on PIL or Pillow) transplant - transplants exif to another JPEG